oshata/godot-docs-cs464-oshata/getting_started/step_by_step/scripting_languages.rst

 C# offers a good tradeoff between performance and ease of use, although you should be aware of its garbage collector.

+*With Godot 4.2, projects written in C# can now be exported to Android and iOS platforms, though some limitations still apply.
+This broadens the scope of platforms available for C#-based projects in Godot.*

 .. note:: You must use the .NET edition of the Godot editor to script in C#.
 You
           can download it on the Godot website's `download
           <https://godotengine.org/download/>`_ page.